DssFactory/DssFactory.github.io/_services/NumericalSimulation.md

 intro_image_hide_on_mobile: false
 ---

-**DssFactory can build complex simulation models**
+**Let's model the world!**

-Numerical simulation is the use of mathematical models to simulate the behavior of a physical system.
-It is a powerful tool that can be used to study systems that are too complex or too expensive to study experimentally.
-The results of the numerical simulations can be used to gain insights into the behavior of the physical system.
-They can also be used to make predictions about the system's behavior under different conditions.
+Numerical simulation involves using mathematical models to replicate the behavior of a physical system.
+It serves as a valuable tool for studying systems that are too complex or costly to analyze through experiments.
+The outcomes of these simulations offer insights into the system’s behavior and can also be used to predict how the system will behave under various conditions.

 ## Our service:

-DssFactory has experience in Computational Fluid Dynamics.
-This type of simulation can be used to study the behavior of fluids in pipes, channels, and other systems.
+DssFactory has deep expertise in water-related topics, numerical methods, and simulations.

+1. Hydrological modelling
+2. Groundwater modelling
-1. Water distribution network
+3. Water distribution network modelling
-2. Fluvial, estuarine and coastal environments
+4. Fluvial flood modelling
+5. Ocean modelling
+6. Sediment Transport modelling
+7. Water quality modelling

 ## How do we work: